Duncan, Spurs host LeBron and Co.

 The Spurs were also one of the league’s best home teams a year ago, posting a

-sparkling 34-7 record at the SBC Center.
-San Antonio carries a nine-game win
+sparkling 34-7 record.
+San Antonio carries a nine-game win streak in home

-streak in home lidlifters into tonight’s tilt and can match Phoenix (1973-84)
+lidlifters into tonight’s tilt and can match Phoenix (1973-84) and Minnesota

 San Antonio is coming off an impressive 97-91 victory at Dallas on Wednesday,